Cassie Cage: Reception

 The character has had a mainly positive reception, with many outlets listing her as among both the best and strongest characters in the Mortal Kombat series.
 Den of Geek ranked Cassie eleventh in their 2015 rating of the series' 73 playable characters, describing her as "a new main hero character who is actually likable" and "everything you'd want out of a good female protagonist and it's wonderful that NetherRealm [Studios] was able to hit the potential on such a fun character design".
 The publication additionally cited her in 2022 as the tenth-most powerful character in the Mortal Kombat series, albeit with "an asterisk ... because the Cage bloodline was bred and trained for the sole purpose of creating mortals who could slay gods."
 Wesley Yin-Poole of Eurogamer commented that Cassie's "character design, personality, and overall sass" made her stand out among the four "Kombat kids".
 However, according to Chris Moyse of Destructoid, "Cassie combines the best and worst features from both her parents, which is the kind of thing that only happens in movies and video games."
 Suriel Vazquez of Game Informer wrote that in comparison to Burch's voice work in MKX, Lindbeck's performance made Cassie sound oddly younger, "less nonchalant and more juvenile", which "seemed to hamper that cool demeanor I'd come to love about her."
-Vazquez was also critical of the flanderization of Cassie's personality in MK11, opining that the "abrasive air about her" characterization "seems intensified to a breaking point here.
+Vazquez was also critical of the perceived flanderization of Cassie's personality in MK11, opining that the "abrasive air about her" characterization "seems intensified to a breaking point here.
 Her character leans more heavily into her being a stereotypical millennial".